MY LITTLE PONY: FRIENDSHIP IS MAGIC

 RESEARCH: NO HORSIN' AROUND

-In addition to working closely with Hasbro, I watched every episode of the show (thank you, Netflix), and conducted research by looking at previous Pony materials (tablet apps, fan sites) to get a sense of the characters and the stories, as well as what fans expected.
+In addition to working closely with Hasbro, I watched every episode of the show (thank you, Netflix), and conducted research by looking at various Pony materials (forums, fan sites) to get a sense of the characters and the stories, as well as what fans expected.

 DESIGN & DEVELOPMENT PROCESS: SERVING THE FANS

 I worked closely with the lead game designers, designing the macro objectives based on the premise of the first several episodes of Season 1 (which pit the ponies against the evil mare Nightmare Moon).
 I also wrote the dialogue, quest text, Pony bios, and item descriptions.